The Holy Prophet’s Remembrance is Exalted

 Someone may ask;

-from when did Allah start exalting Holy Prophet’s remembrance and until when it will remain exalted?
+From when did Allah start exalting Holy Prophet’s remembrance and until when it will remain exalting?

 The answer to that is:

-Therefore, the Holy Prophet’s remembrance and name is everlasting and will be eternal and immortal.
+Therefore, the Holy Prophet’s remembrance and the name are everlasting and will be eternal and immortal.
 This is because he was Prophet even when Adam was in the process of being created i.e. between clay and water.
+He is the Insan e Kamil (Universal Divine Man) of every era.
 Once Angel Gabriel (Jibreel) told Prophet Mohammad about himself that he did not know his age.
-However, he said he knew only that there is a star of Divine light that rises after every seventy thousand years in the fourth layer of veils of Divine light and he had seen it for seventy thousand times.
+However, he said that he knew only that there is a star of Divine light that rises after every seventy thousand years in the fourth layer of veils of Divine light and he had seen it for seventy thousand times.
 The Holy Prophet replied, “O Jibreel!
 That star is me.”

 Holy Prophet’s Remembrance is Dignified in All the Realms

 Allah has dignified Holy Prophet’s name and his remembrance to all the stations, whether they are known or unknown to His creation, in this world and far beyond because He is “Rab-ul-Alameen ” and His beloved is “Rehmat-ul-lil-Alameen ”.
 Allah is the Lord of all the realms that He has created and Mohammad is the Prophet and Messenger in all of them.
 Therefore, Allah has exalted the zikr of Holy Prophet in all of the realms.
 The count of realms is beyond our knowledge or intuition, but Prophet Mohammad’s name is dignified in all of them.